 Based in Los Angeles, Michael Turnblom is a composer, writer, singer, conductor, and music producer.
 Whether he is writing for film, the stage, or the concert hall, audiences have praised his music for its melodiousness and emotional allure.

 Michael was the composer for several shows recently produced at the Broadwater Main Stage in Los Angeles: Mona 1.0 (2024), co-written by Veronica Driscoll and Joseph Gregorio, Habitual Mirrors (2023), co-written by Elena C. Lockleis, Stephanie Bentley, and Tatiana Gomez, and For Richer and for Poorer (2021), co-written by Kim Bixler and Greg Beattie.
-In addition, Michael is the composer for a musical in development by book writer and lyricist Abel Alvarado, Beso, which saw workshop performances in 2024 at the Renberg Theatre in Los Angeles and at the Domino in New Orleans as part of the Tennessee Williams and New Orleans Literary Festival.
+In addition, Michael is the composer for a musical in development by book writer and lyricist Abel Alvarado, Beso, which saw workshop performances in 2024 at the Renberg Theatre in Los Angeles and the Domino in New Orleans as part of the Tennessee Williams and New Orleans Literary Festival.